 Each year, the Iowa Legislature determines the Regular-Program District Cost per Pupil.
 This amount, multiplied by the district's certified enrollment on October 1 of the previous year, determines the total amount of foundation formula funds available for the district to spend on regular education.
-The increase in District Cost per Pupil is called Supplemental State Aid and is a percentage based on the previous year.
-For FY 2013-14, Supplemental State Aid was 2 percent.
-For FY 2014-15, 4 percent.
+The increase in District Cost per Pupil is called allowable growth and is a percentage based on the previous year.
+For FY 2012-13, allowable growth was 2 percent.
+For FY 2013-14, it has yet to be determined.

-In years prior to 2010, the legislature has always set the Supplemental State Aid rate early in the legislative session, to be applied to the school year beginning the July 1 a year and a half after the session.
+In years prior to 2010, the legislature has always set the allowable growth rate early in the legislative session, to be applied to the school year beginning the July 1 a year and a half after the session.
 The legislature did not take this action in 2010 due to uncertainties about revenues caused by the nationwide recession.
-Since then, the legislature has not consistently followed the law and set the rate timely.
+The legislature has recently been setting the allowable growth rate in the spring before the July 1 fiscal year.
 This makes District planning for the next school year extremely difficult.

 Authorized budget is the mechanism used by the legislature to control school district spending.
-Supplemental State Aid is the principal driver of authorized budget.
+Allowable growth is the principal driver of authorized budget.
 Since Iowa law mandates that schools stay within their authorized budget, their only options for coping with reduced funding are to increase other revenues, where possible, and to cut costs by reducing programs, staff, or both.

-Schools are people-intensive establishments and salaries and benefits consume approximately 81 percent of the District's expenses.
+Schools are people-intensive establishments and salaries and benefits consume approximately 80 percent of the District's expenses.
 Therefore, significant reductions of costs can only be achieved by cutting salaries and benefits.